Ahmad Ali Khan of Murshidabad

-Sayyid Ahmad Ali Khan (died 30 October 1824), popularly known as Walla Jah or Ahmad Ali Khan of Murshidabad, was the Nawab of Bengal and Bihar.
+Sayyid Ahmad Ali Khan (Bengali: সৈয়দ আহমদ আলী খান) (died 30 October 1824), popularly known as Walla Jah or Ahmad Ali Khan of Murshidabad, was the Nawab of Bengal and Bihar.
 He succeeded his half-brother, Zain-ud-Din Ali Khan, after he died on 6 August 1821, without a male issue.
 Walla Jah was the Nawab of Bengal from 1821 to 1824.

 Life

 Early years

 Ahmad Ali Khan, better known as Walla Jah, was the second son of Baber Ali Khan by his second principal wife.
 He succeeded his half brother, Zain-ud-Din Ali Khan after his death on 6 August 1821 as the Nawab Nazim of Bengal and Bihar under the titles of Baeran ul-Mulk (Administrator of the country), Ihtisham ud-Daulah (Dignifier of the country), Walla Jah (Of High Rank) and Nahabat Jang (Horror in War).

 Death and succession

 Walla Jah had a short reign of just three years from 1821 until his death on 30 October 1824 at Murshidabad Palace.
 He was buried at Jafarganj Cemetery and was succeeded by his only child, Mubarak Ali Khan II as the Nawab of Bengal and Bihar.